 Apparently nobody is so nitpicking as to question the veracity of these accusers, let alone ask why it took them 40 years to speak up, or what sudden access of public spirit induced them to accuse him now.
 Given that none of these traumatized victims allege that they were forced, nobody dares ask: even if he touched their precious junk forty years ago during that brief era when sexual freedom wasn’t a contradiction in terms. . . so what?”

-We’re not a musician, but we and millions of others have been inspired for most of our conscious lives by James Levine as a pianist and conductor.
+Millions of us have been inspired for most of our conscious lives by James Levine as a pianist and conductor.
 Now this insane society is ready to annihilate him with no one so far uttering a peep in his defense.

 We hope no reputable conductor will agree to substitute for him in his cancelled performances.
 We hope everybody who has tickets to those performances will exchange them for something else.
 We hope somebody more important than a mere appellate squawk will stand up for him.